Russian Empire: Catherine the Great (1762–1796)

 Catherine the Great was a German princess who married Peter III, the German heir to the Russian crown.
-After the death of Empress Elizabeth, Catherine came to power after she effected a coup d'état against her unpopular husband.
+After the death of Empress Elizabeth, Catherine came to power after she effected a coup d'état against her very unpopular husband.
 She contributed to the resurgence of the Russian nobility that began after the death of Peter the Great, abolishing State service and granting them control of most state functions in the provinces.
-She also removed the tax on beards instituted by Peter the Great.
+She also removed the Beard tax instituted by Peter the Great.

 Catherine extended Russian political control over the lands of the Polish–Lithuanian Commonwealth, supporting the Targowica Confederation.
 However, the cost of these campaigns further burdened the already oppressive social system, under which serfs were required to spend almost all of their time laboring on their owners' land.
-A major peasant uprising took place in 1773, after Catherine legalised the selling of serfs separate from land.
+A major peasant uprising took place in 1773, after Catherine legalized the selling of serfs separate from land.
 Inspired by a Cossack named Yemelyan Pugachev and proclaiming "Hang all the landlords!", the rebels threatened to take Moscow before they were ruthlessly suppressed.
 Instead of imposing the traditional punishment of drawing and quartering, Catherine issued secret instructions that the executioners should execute death sentences quickly and with minimal suffering, as part of her effort to introduce compassion into the law.

-She furthered these efforts by ordering the public trial of Darya Nikolayevna Saltykova, a high-ranking nobleman, on charges of torturing and murdering serfs.
+She furthered these efforts by ordering the public trial of Darya Nikolayevna Saltykova, a high-ranking noblewoman, on charges of torturing and murdering serfs.
 Whilst these gestures garnered Catherine much positive attention from Europe during the Enlightenment, the specter of revolution and disorder continued to haunt her and her successors.
 Indeed, her son Paul introduced a number of increasingly erratic decrees in his short reign aimed directly against the spread of French culture in response to their revolution.